IQ-tech/staw/README.md

 hasArrows | boolean that define if have or not arrow for navigation. | true customNavigation | An array of strings.
-Each string will behave as a Dot behaves | false alignAll| boolean that aligns the first and the last child in the center | false onPrevArrowClick(currentSlide) | a callback that executes on prev arrow click, before currentSlide update | (currentSlide) => {}
+Each string will behave as a Dot behaves | false alignAll| boolean that aligns the first and the last child in the center | false slidesPerView | value that will define the quantity slides to show, your can use number or 'auto' | 1 onPrevArrowClick(currentSlide) | a callback that executes on prev arrow click, before currentSlide update | (currentSlide) => {}
 onNextArrowClick(currentSlide) | a callback that executes on next arrow click, before currentSlide update | (currentSlide) => {}
 onSwipeLeftToRight(currentSlide) | same as prevArrowClick but for swipe | (currentSlide) => {}